simple-acme/simple-acme.github.io/reference/plugins/installation/iis.md

 ### Ftp sites
 - Any existing FTP sites linked to the previous certificate are updated to use the new certificate.
-- If the Default FTP settings refer to the previous certificate, the defaults is upated to the new certificate.
+- If the Default FTP settings refer to the previous certificate, the defaults are updated to the new certificate.
 - The target FTP site will be updated to use the new certificate.
 If no target is specified, the source site is considered to be the target.

 ### Installing to multiple sites
 Due to the logic described above, it's never required to configure the IIS installation step more than once to ensure succesful renewal of all bindings, regardless of how many different sites you have.
-However, if you have a complicated scenario, you may need to manually tune the bindings to your wishes after initial setup.
+However, if you have a complicated scenario, you may need to manually tune the bindings to your wishes after the initial run.

-## Unattended
-`--installation iis [--installationsiteid x] [--sslport x] [--sslipaddress x]`